 Software release coordination in a UMD Release Team (URT) together with Integrated Technology Providers.

-Optional services (subject to compensation):
+Optional services:

 Access to Early Access sites participating in Staged Rollout

 Access to the EGI blog facility with one or more user accounts.

 Other, non-technical services, such as dissemination events, access to EGI community and technical for a may be available and need to be specified here.